esp-rs/esp-idf-template/README-cmake-details.md

 This file is a standard Rust [build scriptlet](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
 It would be empty if you have not opted into the "HAL" option (note that by default "HAL" is enabled).

-If you have selected the "HAL" option, the `build.rs` file will contain a call into the `embuild` library that nakes sure that your component can properly link against and in general "talk" to the [Safe Rust bindings for ESP-IDF]() (the "HAL").
+If you have selected the "HAL" option, the `build.rs` file will contain a call into the `embuild` library that nakes sure that your component can properly link against - and in general - can "talk" to the [Safe Rust bindings for ESP-IDF](https://github.com/esp-rs/esp-idf-svc) (the "HAL").

 #### `components/rust-test/Cargo.toml`: